Clerkship Courses - Year 3

 Course Duration: 8 weeks

 This 8-week course commences with a 2-day centralized program, “Prelude to Surgery,” which provides an orientation and introduction to important surgical topics.
-Learners then rotate through two 3-week sub-rotations, one in General Surgery and the other in a surgery specialty.
-The last week is comprised of debriefing and exam preparation sessions, and other administrative tasks in addition to clinical duties.
-Students have input into their choice of sub-rotation specialties and are assigned to a surgeon preceptor for each of their sub-rotations.
-Students contribute to the admissions and daily patient care and attend the operating room and the clinic/office of their preceptor or team.
-The on-call schedule is one night in four with General Surgery being in house.
-This provides learners with the opportunity to see patients in the ER as well as taking call to the ward and OR, where appropriate.
+Learners then rotate through two 3-week sub-rotations, one in General Surgery and the other in a surgery specialty they selected.
+Students become active members of a surgical team and contribute to the admissions and daily patient care.
+They are expected to attend the operating room and the clinic/office of surgical faculty.
+The on-call schedule is one night in four with General Surgery being in-house but may vary based on site.
+Subspecialty call is also approximately one in four nights.
+On call provides learners with the opportunity to see acute patients in the ER, surgical ward, and operating room.
+There is an end of rotation multiple choice examination and oral exam.
+Students are also expected to complete EPAs while on this rotation.

 Portfolio – Year 3 [PFL310Y]